patricklafrance/shelby/README.md

 extendedModel.departments.push(accountingDepartment);
 ```

-Automatically removed from the subscriptions all the items that are removed from the array
+Automatically remove from the subscriptions all the items that are removed from the array

 ```javascript
 extendedModel.departments.shelby.subscribe(departmentsChangedFunction);